 How to Avoid It

-Embassies typically require three to six months of bank statements showing steady income.
-If you have recently received legitimate funds—such as an inheritance, property sale, or business profit—you must include:
+Embassies typically require three to six months of bank statements that show steady, consistent income and activity.
+If you recently received legitimate funds — an inheritance, a property sale, business profits — you must come prepared with:

-- Supporting legal or financial documents (e.g., a sales contract).
+- Supporting legal or financial documents (a sales contract, a business income report, etc.).

-- Proof that the funds are liquid and accessible.
+- Proof that the money is liquid and genuinely accessible to you.

-Note: Visa officers value financial stability over time, not just impressive figures on the day of the application.
+Visa officers value financial stability over time; not just impressive figures on the day you show up.

 2. Insufficient Passport Validity and the “Digital Gap”